Would you buy a steak, roast, or package of hamburger online?

 Changes in the way consumers are purchase food ingredients may offer new opportunities, and challenges, to the beef industry.

 Don Close is a senior analyst of animal protein at Rabo AgriFinance, and recently completed a report entitled Food Fight! — Online and Brick and Mortar Battle for Business.
 How Can Beef Ensure a Seat at the Table?.
 He spoke about the report at the National Cattlemen’s Beef Association’s convention and the 2018 Alberta Beef Industry Conference.

-“We’ve taken a look at the pace of transition from conventional grocery stores to online groceries, home deliveries,” explains Close, in an interview with RealAgriculture’s Debra Murphy.
+“We’ve taken a look at the pace of transition from conventional grocery stores to online groceries, home deliveries,” says Close.

 Continues below audio…